Public Transport in Lisbon

 Metro Accessibility

-Over 75% of Lisbon Metro stations are step-free, with elevators, ramps, tactile paving, and priority seating.
-All new stations are fully accessible.
+Over 75% of Lisbon Metro stations are step-free, with elevators, ramps, and wide gates.
+All new stations (e.g., Reboleira, Aeroporto) are fully accessible.
+Check the metro map for the wheelchair symbol.

 🚌